Scalable resolvent analysis for three-dimensional flows: Test cases

 \subsubsection{Impact of power iteration}

 Finally, we explore the impact of the number of power iterations $q$ on the accuracy of the solution.
 For both the RSVD-LU and RSVD-$\Delta t$ algorithms, we set $k = 6$ and vary $q$ from 0 to 2.
-Additionally, RSVD-$\Delta t$ uses a BDF4 integrator with $dt = 0.001$ and $T_t = 100$, and transients are reduced by removing the least-damped eigenvalue, leading to an expected overall time-stepping error of $O(10^{-8})$ according to Figure \ref{fig:trans_up}(c).
-A standard Arnoldi-based approach is used to provide a ground-truth reference for defining the error.
+While the target number of modes in this analysis is three, we include three additional test vectors to enhance the overall accuracy of the modes.
+Additionally, RSVD-$\Delta t$ uses a BDF6 integrator with $dt = 0.01$ and $T_t = 100$.
+The transient length is two orders of magnitude shorter than the expected length based on the original decay rate.
+This reduction is a result of removing the slowest decaying component, which allows us to shorten the simulation duration while still achieving a time-stepping error of $O(10^{-8})$, as shown in figure \ref{fig:power_it}(c).
+A standard Arnoldi-based approach (SVD-based with no approximation) is used to provide a ground-truth reference for defining the error.

 The leading three singular values and corresponding relative errors are shown in figure \ref{fig:power_it}.
 One power iteration leads to a noticeable accuracy improvement.
 As expected, using one or more power iterations substantially improves the accuracy of both the RSVD-LU and RSVD-$\Delta t$ algorithms.
 The optimal singular value in particular improves dramatically for frequencies with a large gap between the optimal and suboptimal modes.
 The RSVD-LU errors approach machine precision near the peak frequency, while the RSVD-$\Delta t$ errors saturate at the floor set by the choice of integration parameters.
 For the rest of the modes and frequencies, the relative error between the RSVD-LU and RSVD-$\Delta t$ algorithms is smaller than the relative error between the RSVD-LU algorithm and the ground truth, so the relative errors are identical.
-We have found using one power iteration to be sufficient for most problems, and we recommend this as a default value for our algorithm.
+Increasing the number of power iterations allows a broader range of frequencies to achieve machine precision accuracy, which aligns with the expectations for RSVD approximations \citep{Halkoetal11}.
+Increasing the number of power iterations from $q=1$ to 2 to 3 enables the leading modes to reach machine precision across the entire spectrum of interest, while also pushing suboptimal modes closer to machine precision.
+We have found one power iteration to be sufficient for most problems, and we recommend this as a default value for our algorithm.
+The expected error from power iteration is problem specific.
+For the Ginzburg-Landau problem, a single power iteration may reduce the error to below the 10\% threshold for the third mode across the frequency spectrum and achieve machine precision for the optimal mode at peak frequencies where a significant gap exists.
+Moreover, RSVD is generally more effective when a large gap exists between the first (or first few) singular values and the rest of the spectrum.
+In cases with closely spaced singular values—such as at the higher end of the spectrum in the Ginzburg-Landau problem—the modes converge more slowly.